tallen-hashicorp/tf-module-reg-demo/README.md

 - [ ] Module Registry Overview
 - [ ] How to Publish and Upgrade Tag-Based Modules
 - [ ] How to Publish and Upgrade Branch-Based Modules
-- [ ] Using a Module on a Local Laptop with Public Registry Access Blocked
+- [ ] Using a Module on air gapped ec2 instance

 ---